shanemat/DotNetUtilities/README.md

 ## Contributor License Agreement

-By contributing your code to any project under this repository you grant Matěj Sháněl a non-exclusive, irrevocable, worldwide, royalty-free, sublicenseable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation:
+By contributing your code to any project under this repository you grant Matěj Sháněl a non-exclusive, irrevocable, worldwide, royalty-free, sublicensable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions to any licensing terms, including without limitation:
 (a) open source licenses like the MIT license; and (b) binary, proprietary, or commercial licenses.
 Except for the licenses granted herein, You reserve all right, title, and interest in and to the Contribution.